wamp-proto/wamp-proto/spec/README.md

 	[4, 85346237, {}, "wamp.error.no_such_subscription"]

-### Publishing
+### Publishing and Events

-The message flow between *Publishers*, a *Broker* and *Subscribers* for publishing and dispatching events involves the following messages:
+The message flow between *Publishers*, a *Broker* and *Subscribers* for publishing to topics and dispatching events involves the following messages:

  1. `PUBLISH`
  2. `PUBLISHED`